yogeshpv/python-intro/README.md

 FizzBuzz is infamous for being a simple programming problem that [a lot of software engineers struggle with](http://blog.codinghorror.com/why-cant-programmers-program/).

 * Implement the function `fizzbuzz` in fizzbuzz.py.
+Don't worry, this is not the main point of this question.

 * Modify the function definition so that the following calls all work.
 You should have 3 and 5 be the default parameters.
 ([documentation](https://docs.python.org/2/tutorial/controlflow.html#default-argument-values))